 - Being able to take the required amount of time off your day-to-day duties to properly recover from surgery

 - Being medically healthy enough for elective plastic surgery

-To find out if you’re an ideal abdominoplasty patient, schedule an initial consultation with Dr. Voge today by calling (316) 263-0234.
+To find out if you’re an ideal abdominoplasty patient, schedule an initial consultation with Dr. Voge in Wichita today at (316) 263-0234.